Bilborough Ward Councillor. This page provides you with information about your local Nottingham City Councillor.

 My particular interests are in education, disability, youth employment and, at the other end of the scale, supporting older people so that they can stay in their own homes for as long as possible and making Bilborough an age-friendly place to live.

-Wendy was first elected in 2013 and, as a former special needs teacher, has a interest in education and disability.
-She is keen to make Bilborough a good place for older people to live and has a monthly Memory Cafe for residents with dementia.
+Wendy was first elected in 2013 and, as a former special needs teacher, has an interest in education and disability.
+She is keen to make Bilborough a good place for older people to live and has a monthly Memory Cafe for residents with dementia."

 Committees, Attendance and Voting Record